-If you’re able to do so, scan the area for security cameras.
+If you are able to do so, scan the area for security cameras.
 In New York City, there are cameras virtually everywhere, from traffic lights and ATMs to private buildings.
 There may have been witnesses at the scene who caught some of the altercations on their phones or cameras, which could be useful later on.
 Make a mental note of these so that your attorney can take swift action to subpoena footage that can help to support your side of the story.

 3. Contact an Experienced Criminal Defense Attorney Right Away

 As soon as you are able to do so, contact a skilled criminal defense lawyer to inform them of your situation.
 Your attorney will advise you on what steps to take moving forward and help you understand what to expect in the days, weeks, and months ahead.
-Remember, you don’t have to go through this difficult time alone—your attorney will remain at your side to answer your questions at every stage of the legal process.
+Remember, you do not have to go through this difficult time alone—your attorney will remain at your side to answer questions at every stage of the legal process.